ElenaKirshanova/g6k_hybrid/README_RS.rst

 Running RandomizedSlicer
 ====================
-To test-run our randomized slicer, execute the script test_slicer.py.
+To test-run our randomized slicer, execute the script test_slicer.py

 .. code-block:: bash

     python test_slicer.py -n 60 --betamax 55 --nexp 3 --approx_factor 0.99

-This example will generate an LWE instance of dim 60, BKZ-reduce it with block size 55, run siever on the full lattice (bdgl2 algorithm), generate 3 targets with approximation factor 0.99, and execute Babai's algorithm from FPyLLL and the Randomized Slicer on the instance.
+This example will generate an LWE instance of dim 60, BKZ-reduce it with block size 55, run siever on the full lattice (bdgl2 algorithm), generate 3 targets with approximation factor 0.99, and execute Babai's algorithm from FPyLLL and the Randomized Slicer on the generated instances.
-It outputs the number of successful CVP runs for Babai and for the Slicer.
+It outputs the number of successful CVP runs for Babai and for the Slicer alongside with the solutions.

 Running the Hybrid attack